- Related Heart Attack Articles:

 What are the symptoms of a heart attack?

-Although chest pain or pressure is the most common symptom of a heart attack, heart attack victims may experience a variety of symptoms including:
+Although chest pain or pressure is the most common symptom of a heart attack, heart attack victims may experience a variety of conditions including:

 - Pain, fullness, and/or squeezing sensation of the chest